garrettpauls/VSGallery.AtomGenerator/ReadMe.md

 If any vsix files do not contain a valid manifest or any other errors occur, they will be logged to a file in the log subdirectory.

+# Changelog

+The changelog of all versions.
+Issue details can be found by number in the [issue tracker](https://github.com/garrettpauls/VSGallery.AtomGenerator/issues).

+## v1.0.1

+* Issue #1 - zip entry names for images are normalized to support both / and \ in the manifest file.
+* Issue #2 - added more verbose logging and output to stdout.

+## v1.0.0

+* Initial release with base functionality.
+* Generates atom.xml based on .vsix files in the supplied directory.
+* Supports both PackageManifest and Vsix manifest based files.
+* Extracts icons and preview images from .vsix files.